vsjha18/nsetools/docs/source/usage.rst

 .. note::

     This is a stock quote with all possible details.
-Since this is a dictionary you can easily chop off fields of your interest.
+Since it is a dictionary you can easily chop off fields of your interest.

 .. warning::